You want smart political talk without the meltdowns?

 I don't care.

-I don't think you have to do that.
+I don't think you have to.

 I don't think we need to be worried are the following people.

-Uh Susan Rice, Ben Rhodes, Brennan, John Brennan, and Barack Obama.
+Susan Rice, Ben Rhodes, Brennan, John Brennan, and Barack Obama.

-And James Clappert.
+And James Clapper.

 I can assure you that all of those people read the spreadsheets that were produced by the intelligence community about all the people who were unmasked.

-Jay, you have fifteen seconds.
+Jay, you have 15 seconds.

 I think what Joe said is absolutely correct.

-I think this is goes very deep.
+I think this goes very deep.

-I think it went right to the top, and that includes President Obama because he was the top commander in chief.
+I think it went right to the top, and that includes President Obama because he was the top commander-in-chief.

 And I think any actions or causes of actions that you might have or others need to be taken, including those individuals as defendants.